-Everton Women v Chelsea Women
+Chelsea beat Everton to close on leaders

 Post update

-Attempt saved.
-Sam Kerr (Chelsea Women) header from the centre of the box is saved in the centre of the goal.
-Assisted by Sophie Ingle.
+Attempt blocked.
+Bethany England (Chelsea Women) left footed shot from the centre of the box is blocked.

 Post update